 In building the Quintillion HiLDA site, we worked with several of our partners to create a business plan and see the project through to completion.
 Our partners included:

 - ASTAC: the premier local telecom operator on the North Slope

 - ASRC Federal: a division of the largest regional Alaska Native corporation

 - ATLAS: the developer of the award-winning Freedom™ Software platform

 By partnering with Alaska companies and ATLAS, we were able to develop a qualified team with project management and engineering expertise.
 Additionally, when planning this project, we didn’t need to bring in people from the lower 48.
-We were able to work with Alaskans who were familiar with the hostile environment of Utqiaġvik in the winter and were ready for the challenge.
+We were able to work with Alaskans who were not only familiar with the hostile environment of Utqiaġvik in the winter, but who were also up to the challenge.

 The Capabilities of the HiLDA Ground Station

 The Quintillion HiLDA Ground Station services two main markets: satellite operators who require occasional downlinking services and those who need a dedicated ground station operator.
 Below is a breakdown of how operators can utilize this new downlinking facility.

 For operators whose downlinking needs are less predictable, we offer Ground Station as Service.
 With this model, we own the equipment, and operators pay for the downlink as they need.
 This can be paid on a per minute or per pass basis.

 ATLAS is the “secret sauce” to making the Ground Station as a Service work.
 The ATLAS Freedom™ Software allows operators to dedicate time on their ground station antenna in Utqiaġvik using a user-friendly AWS Cloud Digital Interface.